-Rochdale Community Champions began volunteering in their community they offered positive solution-focussed action.
-Woven into this positive, solution-focussed IT, literacy and welfare benefit advice was their peer research and community activism that sought to influence the power structures in which their work sits.
-It is key to the process of co-production within Rochdale that Rochdale Community Champions were the essence of the work, as the quote below illustrates:
+Rochdale Community Champions began volunteering in their community offering positive, solution-focused action, such as IT, literacy and welfare benefit advice.
+Woven into this was their peer research and community activism that sought to influence the power structures in which their work sits.It is key to the process of co-production within Rochdale that Rochdale Community Champions were the essence of the work, as the quote below illustrates:

 When building bridges between services / organisations and residents – we must keep true to promises, be genuine and honest about what we can offer.
 (Community Member, Briefing Paper, 2018)